nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 ## Creating Components

-The Node.js Website uses **React.js** as a Frontend Library to develop the Website.
+The Node.js Website uses [React][] as a Frontend Library to develop the Website.
 React allows us to create user interfaces with a modern take on Web Development.

 If you're unfamiliar with React or Web Development in general, we encourage a read before taking on complex issues and tasks as this repository is **not for educational purposes** and we expect you to have a basic understanding of the technologies used.

 We also recommend getting familiar with technologies such as [Next.js][], [MDX][], [SCSS][], and "concepts" such as "CSS Modules" and "CSS-in-JS".

 ### Best practices when creating a Component

 - All React Components should be placed within the `components` folder.
 - Each Component should be placed, whenever possible, within a sub-folder, which we call the "Domain" of the Component
   - The domain represents where these Components belong to or where they will be used.
   - For example, Components used within Article Pages or that are part of the structure of an Article or the Article Layouts, should be placed within `components/Article`
 - Each component should have its folder with the name of the Component
 - The structure of each component folder follows the following template:
   ```text